oraichain/bitcoin-bridge/README.md

 ---

 Thanks for participating in the OraiBTC Testnet!
-We'll be updating the network often so stay tuned in [Discord](https://discord.gg/jH7U2NRJKn) for updates.

 ### 6. How to run lcd server